 Inpatient Alcohol Detoxification is Crucial

 If you believe that the nature of your alcohol addiction puts you at risk of mild to severe withdrawal symptoms, we highly recommend inpatient alcohol detoxification.
-Residential treatment centers provide effective, medically-assisted detox and addiction treatment programs.
+Inpatient treatment centers provide effective, medically-assisted detox and addiction treatment programs.
 They provide constant monitoring to ensure that you are healthy throughout the alcohol detoxification process.
 In addition, the benefit of nutritional repair will help your body and mind function properly again.
 If your symptoms become extremely uncomfortable or painful, residential treatment centers can offer pain management or sedation medications that make the alcohol detoxification process more comfortable.8

 At Schick Shadel Hospital, we provide safe, medical assistance for alcohol detoxification and other addictive drugs.
 Our safety techniques include medications that counteract withdrawal symptoms, personalized attention to your nutritional repair, evaluation of any other medical problems, and assessment of ongoing needs following detox.
 After alcohol detoxification is complete, our 10-day addiction treatment program uses aversion therapy to eliminate the dependency on alcohol.
 An independent study by the University of Washington found that 69% of our patients are still sober one year after treatment!9